konkinit/affinity_clustering/README.md

-# affinity_clustering
+# Affinity Clustering

-ENSAE `Eléments logiciels pour le traitement des données massives` project which implements Hierarchical Clustering in a distributed framework
+ENSAE `Eléments logiciels pour le traitement des données massives` project which implements Affinity Clustering, a hierarchical clustering method, in a distributed framework

 ## To Do